LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 ### **Scale the instance**

-If you chose the Flex plan, you may want to scale the instance after it has been created (e.g. 4 cores, 16GB).
+If you chose the Standard plan, you may want to scale the instance after it has been created (e.g. 4 cores, 16GB).
 The instance can be scaled more than once, so it doesn't matter if you don't get the sizing right first time.

 Note:
 1. The scaling of the instance requires a service restart.